 In the normal course of business the Group enters into various types of contracts that give rise to contingent or future obligations.
 These contracts generally relate to the financing needs of customers.
-The Group uses the same credit policies and assessment criteria in making commitments and conditional obligations for offbalance sheet risks as it does for on-balance sheet loan assets.
+The Group uses the same credit policies and assessment criteria in making commitments and conditional obligations for off-balance sheet risks as it does for on-balance sheet loan assets.
 The Group holds collateral supporting these commitments where it is deemed necessary.

+communents where it is deemed necessary.

+2021 2020

+Credit-related commitments \$'000 \$'000

-Credit-related commitments Binding commitments to extend credit are agreements to lend to a customer as long as there is no violation of any condition established in the contract.
-Since many of the commitments are expected to expire without being drawn 2020 \$'000 2019 \$'000
+Binding commitments to extend credit are agreements to lend to a customer as long as there is no violation of any condition established in the contract.
+Since many of the commitments are expected to expire without being drawn upon, the total commitment amounts do not necessarily represent future cash requirements.
+They include undrawn balances of overdrafts and credit cards:

-upon, the total commitment amounts do not necessarily represent future cash requirements.
-They include undrawn balances of overdrafts and credit cards: Approved but undrawn loans and credit limits 86,857 77,145
+Approved but undrawn loans and credit limits 117,247 86,857

 Security analysis of credit-related commitments

-Secured by mortgage over real estate 63,837 56,448
+Secured by mortgage over real estate 95,186 63,837

-Secured by funds 1,051 864
+Secured by funds 956 1,051

-Partly secured by goods mortgage 282 67
+Partly secured by goods mortgage 100 282

-Wholly unsecured 21,687 19,766
+Wholly unsecured 21,005 21,687

-86,857 77,145
+117,247 86,857

 Financial guarantees

 Financial guarantees written are conditional commitments issued by the Group to guarantee the performance of a customer to a third party.
 Security is generally held for these guarantees.
-1,891 1,766
+1,762 1,891

 Security analysis of financial guarantees

-Secured by mortgage over real estate 826 786

-Secured by funds 1,057 972

-Wholly unsecured 8 8

-1,891 1,766

-Other commitments